hansake/Z180_Computer/README.md

 The connectors to the ATmega328P are intended to make it possible to use Arduino shields to add functionality to the Z180 computer.

-My selection of components is mainly based on what I found in the component boxes tucked away in the basement.
+My selection of components is mainly based on what I found in the component boxes tucked away in my basement.